BProg/BProg.github.io/content/two_title_nav_bar/index.md

 ## Demo project

 I created a demo project named [NavBarLargeTitle](https://github.com/BProg/NavBarLargeTitle).
-The project will list Swift Language Evolution proposals inside first `UIViewController` and details in the second.
+The project will list Swift Language Evolution proposals inside the first `UIViewController` and details in the second.
 It target iOS 15 and uses some iOS 14 features for configuring the `UITableView` like [cell configuration](https://developer.apple.com/documentation/uikit/uitableviewcell/3601058-defaultcontentconfiguration)

 ## The Solution